 White House creates office for gun violence prevention

-President Biden and Vice President Kamala Harris on Friday announced the creation of the White House Office of Gun Violence Prevention, a venture Harris will oversee.
+President Biden and Vice President Kamala Harris on Friday announced the creation of the White House Office of Gun Violence Prevention, saying the steps his administration is taking "will save lives."

-The office is intended to find a way around congressional inaction on stronger gun control laws, as the White House tries to make inroads on one of its top priorities.
-Rep. Maxwell Frost, the first Gen Z member of Congress and advocate of further action on guns, introduced the president Friday.
+The office, which Harris will oversee, is intended to find a way around congressional inaction on stronger gun control laws.
 As the president announced the new office, he thanked affected family members who found "purpose in your pain."

 "Because of all of you here today, all across the country, survivors, families advocates, especially young people who demand our nation do better to protect all, who have protested, organized, voted and ran for office and yes, marched for their lives, I'm proud to announce the creation of the first-ever White House Office of Gun Violence Prevention, the first office in our history," the president declared in the White House Rose Garden.